 Overseas Study Visit

 One of the highlights of the MRL year is the Overseas Study Visit, providing an outstanding opportunity to look at museums, galleries or cultural social enterprises in other countries.
-You can see the range of places visited by the 2015 – 2016 cohort here and a list of the OSVs for the 2016-2017 cohort on the same page.
+You can see the range of places visited by the cohorts since 2015 here.
 Participants find that comparing and contrasting their experience with cultural organisations elsewhere, holds an invaluable mirror up to their own practice and organisations.
 Knowledge from the study visits is pooled; with valuable lessons drawn from American funding models where philanthropy and earned income predominate, and European ones where public funding is often more important.
 Sector changes in the UK place many institutions midway between Europe and the USA in terms of their funding and structures.

 A mantra on MRL is 'know the numbers to see the patterns', not because we think numbers are intrinsically fascinating, but because good data is critical to resilience.
 We understand that not everyone is comfortable with numerical analysis, and that we live in a language rich rather than a numerically focused world; we therefore offer a broad range of approaches to the subject.
 We also know from research and experience that some organisations have numerical and financial reporting which is, at best, opaque.
 MRL is designed to deal with this; not only to help you find a way through the fog but also to provide tried and tested financial models which work across the sector; for local authority museums, independents, National museums, galleries and other heritage organisations.